ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
 <p>
-Import the Cisco ASA Network Objects Data Tables like the screenshot below:
+Import the Cisco ASA Network Objects Data Tables and drag it onto a Cisco ASA Incident tab as shown in the screenshot below:

   ![screenshot: custom_layouts](./doc/screenshots/fn-cisco-asa-custom-layouts.png)
 ---